Departures: Monday, Wednesday; Year-round

 Tour Description:

-Columbia River AVA Wineries: The Columbia Gorge Wine Region is home to more than 65 wineries, along a 40-mile stretch of the Columbia River.
-Although the Columbia River AVA encompasses both sides of the River in Oregon and Washington states, we’ll visit two select wineries within the Hood River Valley region of Oregon.
-The wineries that you will experience come from the following list of offerings: Phelps Creek Vineyards, Cathedral Ridge Winery, Marchesi Vineyards & Winery, Viento, Mt.
+Columbia River AVA Wineries: Get ready to sip and savor your way through the Columbia Gorge Wine Region, where over 65 wineries are sprinkled along a 40-mile stretch of the Columbia River.
+We’ll be exploring the Hood River Valley region of Oregon and checking out two top-tier wineries from a list of fantastic options, including: Phelps Creek Vineyards, Cathedral Ridge Winery, Marchesi Vineyards & Winery, Viento, Mt.
 Hood Winery, Stave & Stone, Cascade Cliffs Tasting Room, The Pines, Garnier, Hood Crest, and Wy’East vineyards.
+Let’s raise a glass to an unforgettable wine-tasting adventure!

 Please note: There will be days when this product offering will automatically upgrade to wine tastings in the Willamette Valley, Oregon’s largest American Viticulture Area (AVA) famous for world-renown Pinot Noir with a climate comparable to the wine-growing regions of Burgundy, France and Piedmont, Italy.